 If you are a die-hard beef burger lover, give bison burgers a try, and you’ll be converted.

 Compared to beef, they both have a mild flavor and are naturally juicy, tender, and flexible.
 The key difference is bison’s nutritional benefits: it is lower in saturated fat and higher in protein.
 I like to choose this meat when making burgers for my family because of it, and well, I think it tastes better than beef, too!

 Table of Contents

 - Not gamey.
-Bison has a reputation for being gamey but that simply isn’t true.
-It’s actually slightly sweeter and has a milder flavor compared to beef.
+Bison has a reputation for being gamey, but that simply isn’t true.
+It has a slightly sweeter flavor compared to beef.
 Plus, with the right seasonings, it tastes very similar to real hamburger meat.

 - A twist on classic hamburgers.
 You don’t always need ground beef to make a great hamburger.
-Just take these turkey, chicken, or lamb burgers for example!
-But ground bison is the best choice when you want to put a twist on regular hamburgers without losing the classic rich and beefy flavors.
+Just take these turkey burgers, chicken burgers, or lamb burgers for example!
+But ground bison is the best choice when you want to put a twist on regular hamburgers without losing the classic, rich, and beefy flavors.